appgate/acron/README.rst

 To get started you need at least one job.
 Use the top level ``acron.run`` function for simple scheduling.
+Use ``SimpleJob`` to run a simple async function with no associated data.

 .. code:: python